 The Foundation receives proposals from all around the world.
 Our completely open nomination process allows projects from Global South countries and grassroots activists have the same chance of being nominated as, for example, a scholar or organisation from the Global North.
 Through this open process, the Foundation gets a sense of what people around the world perceive as the most urgent problems – and who develops ways to solve them.

-Every year, there are more than 100 nominations for the Right Livelihood Award.
+Each year, we tend to process upwards of 100 nominations for the Right Livelihood Award.
 After careful research by the Foundation’s research team, reports on the current nominations are submitted to the Foundation’s board and international Jury.
 The Jury meets annually in September to select the year’s Recipients.
 The year’s Laureates are then announced at a press conference in Stockholm, Sweden.

 How to Nominate a Candidate for the Award?

 Nominations are to be submitted through our online form on the Submittable platform, found at the clickable button below.